 Of course, any sauces like ketchup or honey mustard are free.
 No charge.

-28. Work at your local McDonald’s to get 30% discounts on food.
+28. Become a McDonald’s employee to get 30% discounts on food.

-McDonald’s employees get health insurance, dental coverage, a 401k plan, tuition assistance, family medical leave, maternity and paternity leave, and discounts.
+A McDonald’s employee gets health insurance, dental coverage, a 401k plan, tuition assistance, family medical leave, maternity and paternity leave, and discounts.